wanghaisheng/responsive-landing-page-starter/content/blog/en/server-side-analytics-with-jamstack-sites.md

 }
 ```

-Now, from your browser you can send off data from the URL straight to Google: `https://your-app.netlify.app/.netlify/functions/hello-world?dp=/my-custom-page`
+Now, from your browser, you can send off data from the URL straight to Google: `https://your-app.netlify.app/.netlify/functions/hello-world?dp=/my-custom-page`

 Data you can send off includes—but isn't limited to—these parameters: